sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 Since lock-based methods add additional overhead and require a complex implementation, there are also methods that don't use locks and accept a small probability of data overwrites as an optimization tradeoff<d-cite key="steinmetz2020more"></d-cite>.
 These methods rely on atomic operations and memory models to enable lock-free concurrency with low probability of overwrites.

-One method used frequently in lock-free implementations to reduce probability of overwrites and encourage exploration of other nodes is **virtual loss**.
-If we were to naively parallelize the rollouts by having K workers run rollouts based on the same values and visit counts, they will all use the same path within the known tree and we will effectively have no exploration.
-Virtual loss solves this by assuming that each ongoing rollout will give 0 reward, reducing the UCT score of the current node and discouraging other threads from visiting it until its results are backpropagated.
-This adjustment ensures that parallel workers are less likely to redundantly explore the same trajectories.
+One widely used technique in lock-free implementations is **virtual loss**, which reduces redundant exploration by dynamically adjusting node scores.
+If naive parallel rollouts are performed with multiple workers, all workers may redundantly select the same promising path in the search tree.
+Virtual loss mitigates this by temporarily reducing the UCT score of nodes currently being explored, thereby encouraging workers to diversify their trajectories.
+Specifically, it assumes that all ongoing rollouts of a given node will yield 0 reward, discouraging other threads from visiting it until its results are backpropagated.

 To illustrate how virtual loss improves parallel rollouts in MCTS, consider the following diagram from Yang et al. It contrasts two scenarios: (a) naive parallelization without virtual loss, where multiple workers redundantly explore the same paths, and (b) parallelization with virtual loss, where workers are guided to explore distinct trajectories.
 The diagram highlights how virtual loss alters the UCT score to promote diverse exploration and mitigate redundant computation.

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/virtual_loss_traversal.png" class="img-fluid" %}

 <div class="caption">
   (a) Naive parallel UCT using UCB1, where all workers select the same path, leading to redundant exploration. (b) Parallel UCT with virtual loss, where ongoing rollouts reduce UCT scores dynamically, resulting in distinct search paths for each worker (shown in green, red, and blue).
-Adapted from Yang et al.<d-cite key="yang2021practical"></d-cite>.
+Adapted from Yang et al.<d-cite key="yang2021practical"></d-cite>
 </div>

 Virtual loss modifies the usual UCT selection policy to be the following: